Use the Tab and Up, Down arrow keys to select menu items.

 A study of advanced topics and contemporary issues in auditing, such as audit data analytics, fraud auditing, and the roles of professional judgement and scepticism.

+ACCT356 covers a range of topics related to auditing.
 On successful completion of the course, students should be able to:1.
-Demonstrate an ability to plan an audit and appropriately select, design and apply specific audit evidence gathering techniques (such as sampling and audit data analytics) to specific transactions and balances.2.
-Demonstrate an understanding of specialised assurance engagements/environments.3.
-Demonstrate an understanding of the roles of professional ethics, judgment and professional scepticism in auditing, including an ability to identify when and how these ought to be applied.4.
-Demonstrate an understanding of the broader role of auditing in commerce and society.
+Demonstrate an ability to plan an audit and appropriately select, design and apply specific audit evidence gathering techniques (including sampling and CAATs) to specific transactions and balances.
+2. Demonstrate an understanding of specialised assurance engagements/environments.
+3. Demonstrate an understanding of the roles of professional ethics, judgment and professional scepticism in auditing, including an ability to identify when and how these ought to be applied.
+4. Demonstrate an understanding of the broader role of auditing in commerce and society.

 This course will provide students with an opportunity to develop the Graduate Attributes specified below: